 Among numerous accolades, he received an award from the Environmental Protection Agency, presented to him by Robert Redford, for his “important, exciting environmental photography and writing.”
 Outdoor Photography Magazine (U.K.) recently selected him as one of the 40 most influential photographers in the world.

 Berry Blanton was born in Nairobi and grew up in the U.S. where he studied communications at the University of Maryland.
 He has extensive experience in digital and social media, including the direction and photography of award-winning films, web design for top media companies, and social media marketing.
-He is currently the Director of Digital Media Marketing at the largest outdoor magazine publishing company in the U.S. He has traveled to East Africa frequently and directed a film on an educational program in Tanzania.
+He has traveled to East Africa frequently and directed a film on an educational program in Tanzania.